HanqingLiLHQ/cs4775_mc/README.md

 ## Preparation

+To run the modules, ensure that you have Python(3.7 or later) and Biopython installed.

 To run the notebooks, ensure that you have Jupyter installed.
 If not, you can install it using pip:

 ```bash